SuperFlyTV/sofie-demo-blueprints/README.md

    - Repeat for `showstyle0-bundle.js`, naming it `showstyle0`.
 1. Assign the blueprints:
    - Select the `system` blueprint and click the "Assign" button.
-   - Under the Studios heading, select Default Studio.
+   - Under the Studios heading, select your studio.
    - In the Blueprint dropdown, select `studio0`.
-   - Under the Show Styles heading, select Default Showstyle.
+   - Under the Show Styles heading, select your showstyle.
    - In the Blueprint dropdown, select `showstyle0`.
 1. Run the blueprint migrations
    - Under the Tools heading, click "Upgrade Database".